MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-samples.md

 ```

 ### Performance counters
-DCRs for Syslog events use the `performanceCounters` data source with the incoming `Microsoft-InsightsMetrics` and `Microsoft-Perf` streams. `Microsoft-InsightsMetrics` is used to send data to Azure Monitor Metrics, while `Microsoft-Perf` is used to send data to a Log Analytics workspace.
+DCRs for performance data use the `performanceCounters` data source with the incoming `Microsoft-InsightsMetrics` and `Microsoft-Perf` streams. `Microsoft-InsightsMetrics` is used to send data to Azure Monitor Metrics, while `Microsoft-Perf` is used to send data to a Log Analytics workspace.
 You can include both data sources in the DCR if you're sending performance data to both destinations.
 The schemas of these streams are known, so they don't need to be defined in the `dataSources` section.

- The performance counters to collect are specified in the `facilityNames` and `logLevels` properties.
-See [Collect Syslog events with Azure Monitor Agent](../agents/data-collection-syslog.md) for further details.
+ The performance counters to collect are specified in the `counterSpecifiers` property.
+See [Collect performance counters with Azure Monitor Agent](../agents/data-collection-performance.md) for further details.
 To get started, you can use the guidance in that article to create a DCR using the Azure portal and then inspect the JSON using the guidance at [DCR definition](./data-collection-rule-create-edit.md#dcr-definition).

-You can add a transformation to the `dataFlows` property for additional functionality and to further filter data, but you should use `facilityNames` and `logLevels` for filtering as much as possible for efficiency at to avoid potential ingestion charges.
+You can add a transformation to the `dataFlows` property for `Microsoft-Perf` for additional functionality and to further filter data, but you should select only the counters you require in `counterSpecifiers` for efficiency at to avoid potential ingestion charges.

 The following sample DCR performs the following actions:

-- Collects all events from `cron` facility.
-- Collects `Warning` and higher events from `syslog` and `daemon` facilities.
+- Collects set of performance counters every 60 seconds and another set every 30 seconds.
-  - Sends data to Syslog table in the workspace.
+- Sends data to Azure Monitor Metrics and a Log Analytics workspace.
 - Uses a simple transformation of a `source` which makes no change to the incoming data.

 ```json
 {